prashyen/Fanlinc/docs/sprint3/sprint3.md

 We decided the description of each fandom should be displayed as a header on top of each fandom tab in the main feed.
 This header will contain a join/leave button, name of fandom, description of the fandom and a picture of the fandom.

 ### Fandom Sidebar and Suggested Fandoms Sidebar
 The join fandom button will be on top of the fandom sidebar in the main feed page.
-There will be a seperate sidebar for "suggested fandom" where a user can join the fandom.
+There will be a seperate sidebar for "suggested fandoms" where a user can join the fandom.

 ### Like functionality on Posts
-Posts will have a like count.
+Posts will have a like count and a list of users who have liked the post.

 ### Unit Tests
 We will be have unit tests for the backend